agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 abandon all the FCC I can get and immediately join an EAO.
 Although there are the advantages of having a lot of autonomy in work, and the possibility to test fit for a wide range of roles, it doesn't seem like the first thing for me to do.
-I am afraid of the uncertainity, I would like to gain some FCC first.
+I am afraid of the uncertainty, I would like to gain some FCC first.
 I give it a 6.5/10 considering my current scenario.